Shoes3/exe-shoes/README.md

 ## Wizard

 Before you get too excited about the GUI wizard, it not __that__ much of a timesaver for you and you still need to read the rest of this document and do your testing.
+So, fire up Shoes and run the `build-exe.rb` script.
+I'm a command line fan so `$ cshoes.exe path\to\build-exe.rb` but you can do it from the Shoes splash screen if you really want to.

 ![wizard](https://cloud.githubusercontent.com/assets/222691/25981983/f88ee538-3695-11e7-993b-9a6eb4ef2593.png)

 That's after I pushed the button to load my test ytm.yaml.
 Yes, you can edit the yaml file you have created.
+Note: you can hover the cursor over many widgets to get some tooltip reminders.

+As described below, you need to pick the gems carefully (and all dependent gems that you choice needs).
+In the final screen you can save the yaml and use it to create and exe -- that freezes Shoes for many minutes (3 to 5) You may also see a button to select your makensis.exe and resourcehacker.exe If those were not installed in the default location.

 ## Command Line Usage